 - Chop the bacon into bite sized pieces and add to the bowl.

-- Dice the red onion and add to the bowl.
+- Dice the red onion and add.

 Jennifer says